Film as Literature: What It Is and Why You Should Take It

 He added, “I believe education is about having fun and learning at the same time so I’m hoping to do both with this class.”
 Film as Literature is the start of a unique class that brings a new passion to learning.
 Students will walk away looking at the world through a different lens: the lens of film.

-Ada Cai is a senior at Menlo-Atherton and this is her first year in journalism.
-In her free time, she likes to binge TV shows and hang out with her friends.
-She hopes to write about timely events happening in our community and also lighthearted, fun stories about culture and entertainment.
+Ada Cai was a senior at Menlo-Atherton and in her first year in journalism.
+In her free time, she liked to binge TV shows and hang out with her friends.
+She hoped to write about timely events happening in our community and also lighthearted, fun stories about culture and entertainment.